About OverbuffThe World Needs More Heroes

 PC: The easiest way to get started is to sign in using the link in the upper-right corner of the website.
 This will take you to Battle.net where you can sign in using your Battle.net ID.
 You'll automatically be redirected back to your profile at Overbuff.

 XBL and PSN: You can use the search box to find your Overwatch character.
 Please enter your XBL or PSN profile name exactly (case-sensitive).

 Every time you sign out of Overwatch, your new stats will become available.
 Overbuff periodically updates your statistics in the background, or you can click the

 icon on your profile to trigger a manual refresh.
 Your new statistics will appear instantly after a refresh, with rankings updated instantly as well.

 My ranked statistics aren't showing for the current season.
 Help!

 Sorry for the trouble!
-The current Overwatch data doesn't designate which season player statistics are for.
 We've made an effort to auto-detect if your competitive stats are from the current season, but this doesn't work for all players.
 The easiest way to make your competitive stats appear is to play another game:

 - Ensure your Overwatch player profile is set to public

 - Play a competitive match and close Overwatch